Applying for E&I

 The general admission requirements from your curriculum are the prerequisites for getting into the E&I specialization (E&I SBWL).

-The two criteria are weighted as follows:
+The two criteria are applied as follows:

 For further information see our online guide for applying to the E&I specialization (E&I SBWL) that tells you everything you need to know.